1. Choosing Labs and Sessions

 - If you would like to observe a Learning Lab, reserve an observer spot.

 How do I decide what courses to take?

 - ClickerExpo registration includes access to more than 80 courses, including observer spots in Learning Labs (on a space-available basis)

 - The ability to reserve working spots in Labs.
-The fee for dog and handler spots in Learning Labs is $14.95 per Lab and the price for participant spots in applicable Learning Labs ranges from $4.95 to $7.95.
+The fee for dog and handler spots in Learning Labs is $7.49 per Lab and participant spots are complimentary in celebration of our 15th Anniversary!